Skip to Main Content

 Sometimes, a judge will order a custody evaluation performed by a psychologist or psychiatrist.
 Often, the case involves allegations of mental illness or drug addiction.
 You should certainly reach out to a San Diego child custody lawyer for help.
 Judges give these evaluations considerable weight.

-Consult an Experienced San Diego Child Custody & Support Lawyer
+Consult an Experienced San Diego Child Custody Lawyer

 Our Results Speak For Themselves